Luis-Martinez1/Luis-Martinez1/README.md

 ### My name is Luis
 I'm Currently a student at Codeup

-🔭 I’m currently working on Python Libraries
+🔭 I’m currently working on Stats

 🌱 I’m currently learning Data Science

-:computer: I have previously worked on SQL and Python applications
+:computer: I have previously worked with SQL and Python Libraries such as Numpy, Pandas, Matplotlib, and Seborn.

 <!--